“Honey, we need to talk.”

 The skills and tools you’ll get with this program are positive and specific.

-They work whether you’re looking to keep your new marriage happy, resilient, and break-up proof…
+They work whether you’re looking to keep your new relationship happy, resilient, and break-up proof…

 or re-spark passion and devotion in a relationship that has grown apart…